kanflo/opendps/hardware/dps-swd-bottle/readme.md

 Soldering the right angle header on the suggested side helps you in pressing the adapter against the DPS with one hand only.

 SWD *Bottle*?
-Well it looks like on, doesn't it?
+Well it looks like one, doesn't it?